-Ratings-Based Conversion.
 Holders may also surrender their notes for conversion at any time when the credit rating assigned to the notes by either Moody's or Standard & Poor's is Caa1 or CCC+, respectively, or lower.
 This particular conversion right shall only exist so long as, if ever, the notes are rated at or below the foregoing levels by Moody's or Standard & Poor's.
-"See Description of Notes - Conversion Rights - Conversion Based on Credit Ratings."

-Other Conversion.
-Notes in integral multiples of \$1,000 original principal amount called for redemption may be surrendered for conversion until the close of business on the second business day prior to the redemption date.
-In addition, if we make a distribution to our stockholders with a per share value of more than 15% of the sale price of our common stock on the date immediately preceding the declaration of such distribution, or if we are a party to certain consolidations, mergers or binding share exchanges, notes may be surrendered for conversion, as provided in "Description of Notes - Conversion Rights - Conversion upon Occurrence of Certain Corporate Transactions."
+In addition, notes in integral multiples of \$1,000 original principal amount called for redemption may be surrendered for conversion until the close of business on the second business day prior to the redemption date.
+In addition, if we make a distribution to our stockholders with a per share value of more than 15% of the sale price of our common stock on the date immediately preceding the declaration of such distribution, or if we are a party to certain consolidations, mergers or binding share exchanges, notes may be surrendered for conversion, as provided in "Description of Notes - Conversion Rights."
 The ability to surrender notes for conversion will expire at the close of business on March 21, 2023.

 Except to the extent described under "Description of Notes - Security," the notes are senior unsecured obligations, ranking equal in right of payment to all of our other current and future unsecured and unsubordinated indebtedness, and are effectively subordinated to our current and future secured indebtedness to the extent of the security on such other indebtedness.
-As of March 31, 2004, we had \$1,195.6 million of indebtedness outstanding, of which \$1,011.0 million was secured by flight equipment and real property and \$34.6 million of which was composed of capital lease obligations.
-Except for the notes, all of this indebtedness is indebtedness of our subsidiaries, Alaska and Horizon.
+As of December 31, 2003, we had \$1,113.6 million of indebtedness outstanding, of which \$955.1 million was secured by flight equipment and real property and \$8.5 million of which was composed of capital lease obligations.
+Except for the notes, all of this indebtedness is indebtedness of our subsidiary, Alaska.

 The notes are obligations exclusively of Alaska Air Group.
-We conduct substantially all of our operations through our subsidiaries.
+We conduct a substantial portion of our operations through our subsidiaries.
 Our right to receive any assets of any of our subsidiaries upon its liquidation or reorganization and, as a result, our ability to use such assets to discharge our obligations to the holders of the notes, will be effectively subordinated to the claims of that subsidiary's creditors, including trade creditors.
-As of March 31, 2004, the liabilities of our subsidiaries were \$2,554.5 million.
+As of December 31, 2003, the liabilities of our subsidiaries were \$2,380.1 million.

 Our obligations under the notes were not guaranteed at the time of issuance of the notes.
 In addition, the indenture does not preclude any of our subsidiaries from guaranteeing or pledging any assets to secure the payment of any indebtedness of such subsidiary or any other subsidiary.
 However, if any of our subsidiaries, directly or indirectly, guarantees any other indebtedness of Alaska Air Group, the indenture requires us to cause such subsidiary to simultaneously execute and deliver a supplemental indenture providing for the guarantee of our obligations under the notes by such subsidiary, which guarantee shall be senior to or equal with such subsidiary's guarantee of such other indebtedness of Alaska Air Group.
-See "Description of Notes - Guarantees."